cudgel/splunk/README.md

 <a id="limitations"></a>
 ## Limitations

 The module has only been tested on RHEL and Debian derivatives.

-The support for clustering is a work-in-progress - the nodes will be depoyed and Splunk will enforce an existing cluster config, but dynamically creating a new cluster is not yet functional.
+The support for clustering is a work-in-progress - the nodes will be depoyed and Splunk will enforce an existing cluster config, but dynamically creating a new cluster is not fully functional.

 License
 -------